Residue and residue testing

 Choosing chemicals and commodities for residue testing

 Most agricultural and animal production systems depend on a range of pesticides and veterinary medicines and some production systems may become exposed to environmental contaminants.
-Current analytical technology can detect these chemicals at extremely low concentrations – normally at levels consistent with the chemical use pattern which can indicate whether or not good agricultural practice (GAP) was used or, in the case of exposure to environmental contaminants, whether good control or mitigation arrangements are in place.
+Current analytical technology can detect chemicals at extremely low concentrations—normally at levels consistent with the chemical use pattern which can indicate whether or not good agricultural practice (GAP) was used or, in the case of exposure to environmental contaminants, whether good control or mitigation arrangements are in place.

-Choosing which chemicals are tested for in which commodities is done on the basis of risk profiles, which consider:
+Determining which chemicals are monitored in particular commodities is done on the basis of risk profiles which consider:

 - Australian Standards for residues, and market access requirements of trading partners